madebymade/code-dojos/GameGrid/README.md

 - Do the above without using a game engine (i.e. no [Phaser.js](http://phaser.io), [Crafty.js](http://craftyjs.com) or [Pixi.js](http://www.pixijs.com/))

-## If we ace the above
+# Made Game Grid - Part 2

 - Create a larger grid.

-- Add obstacles.
+- Add obstacles/barriers/walls.

+- Add collectible items that update a score when the player picks them up.

-- Add a "win" tile that triggers an end game event when the player reaches it.
+- Add a "win" tile that triggers a Game Over (success) event when the player reaches it.

+### If we ace that

+- Add the concept of "lives" to the player, and have the player start with three.
+If they lose one life, they go back to the start of the grid, if they lose all lives a Game Over (failure) event is triggered.

+- Add enemies that chase the player to a certain degree and take one of the player's lives if it comes into contact.